emrp/emrp2018_Moers_Trashbins/Documentation/Report.md

 - Agnostic regarding data types: The protocol does not require that the content of messages be in any particular format.

 2.1 MQTT vs HTTP

 According to Lampkin et al., 2012, although comparison is often made between MQTT and other common protocols, the most useful comparison is with HTTP, for the following reasons:

  - HTTP is the most widely used and available protocol.
 Almost all computing devices with a TCP/IP stack have it.
 In addition, because HTTP and MQTT are both based on TCP/IP, developers need to choose between them.

  - The HTTP protocol uses a request/response model, which is currently the most common message exchange protocol.
 MQTT uses a publish/subscribe pattern.
 Developers need to understand the relative advantages of each type of model

 Here is a fuller explanation of the critical differences between the MQTT and HTTP protocols for devices:
   Design orientation
 – MQTT is data-centric.
 It transfers data content as byte array.
 It does not care about content.

 – HTTP is document-centric.
 It supports the MIME standard to define content type, but constrained devices usually do not need this advanced feature.

  Messaging pattern
 – MQTT uses a publish/subscribe messaging pattern that has loose coupling.
 Clients do not need to be aware of the existence of other devices.
 They just need to care about the content to be delivered or received.

 – HTTP uses a request/response messaging model.
 It is a basic and powerful messaging exchange pattern, but the client needs to know the address of all devices to which it connects.

  Complexity of protocol
 – The MQTT specification is short.
 It has few message types and only the CONNECT, PUBLISH, SUBSCRIBE, UNSUBSCRIBE, and DISCONNECT types are important for developers.

 – HTTP is a more complex protocol, with a specification that is more than 160 pages long.
-It uses many return codes and methods (such as POST, PUT, GET, DELETE, HEAD, TRACE, CONNECT, and so on).
+It uses many return codes and methods (such as POST, PUT, GET, DELETE,HEAD, TRACE, CONNECT, and so on).
 It works well for hypermedia information systems, but constrained devices typically do not need all of its features.

  Message size
 – MQTT is designed specifically for constrained devices.
 It includes only the features that are necessary to support them.
 The message header in MQTT is short, and the smallest packet size for a message is 2 bytes.

 – HTTP uses a text format, not a binary format, which allows for lengthy headers and messages.
 The text format is readable by humans, which makes the HTTP protocol easy to troubleshoot and has contributed to its popularity.
 However, this format is more than is needed, or desirable, for constrained devices with limited computational resources in low-bandwidth network environments.

  Quality of Service levels
 – MQTT supports three QoS levels in message publication.
 Developers do not have to implement additional, complex features to ensure message delivery.

 – HTTP has no retry ability or QoS features.
 If developers need guaranteed message delivery, they have to implement it themselves.

  Extra libraries
-– MQTT works well on devices with limited memory due, in part, to its small library requirement, only about 30 KB for the C client and 100 KB for the Java client.
+– MQTT works well on devices with limited memory due, in part, to its small library requirement, only about 30 KB for the C client and 100 KB for the Java client and similar to that for python.
 – HTTP does not require any libraries by itself, but additional libraries of parsers for JSON or XML are required if using SOAP- or RESTful-style web services.

  Data distribution
-– MQTT includes a built-in distribution mechanism, supporting the 1 to 0, 1 to 1, and 1 to
-many distribution models.
+– MQTT includes a built-in distribution mechanism, supporting the 1 to 0, 1 to 1, and 1 to many distribution models.
 – HTTP is point-to-point and has no built-in distribution feature.
-Developers must create their own distribution mechanism or adapt common techniques, such as long-polling or Comet.
+Developers must create their own distribution mechanism or adapt common techniques, such as long-polling.

     3. MQTT paho  and psycopg2 Implementation
 The backend code is written in python(version 3.x) so it was easier to implement mqtt paho and psycopg2 library in python.
 All these codes are implemented in Linux OS .
 But mqtt paho and psycopg2 works well with other OS too.

 3.1 Install mqtt paho and psycopg2
-The latest stable version of paho-mqtt is available in the Python Package Index (PyPi) and can be installed using: sudo pip install paho-mqtt
+The latest stable version of paho-mqtt is available in the Python Package Index (PyPi) and can be installed using:

+sudo pip install paho-mqtt

 For more information : https://www.eclipse.org/paho/clients/python/docs/
 Make sure you have pip install.
 For more information on that please follow the link : https://www.makeuseof.com/tag/install-pip-for-python/

-The latest version of psycopg2 can be installed using: sudo pip install psycopg2
+The latest version of psycopg2 can be installed using:

+sudo pip install psycopg2

 For more information : http://initd.org/psycopg/docs/install.html